-May it is a good time to feed plants.
-If you are growing plants in containers, especially tender plants which have been overwintered, this is a good time to feed them.
+May is a good time to feed plants.
+If you are growing plants in containers, especially tender plants which have been overwintered, this is time to feed them.
 You can do this without re-potting by sprinkling the fertiliser on the surface and gently, with small hand rake, work it into the top spoil.
 This is suitable for plants such as Agapanthus where the container maybe full with little bare soil showing.

 Alternatively, if there is bare soil and room in the pot, you can "top dress" the container.
 This means to remove the top few centimetres of compost and replace with new compost with added fertiliser.
 Feed garden shrubs and roses now, just add a handful of fertile around the base of shrub and fork it in.
 If you have time, Roses benefit from at least two feeds per summer.

 May is also the right time to stake perennials.
 Staking plants has a number purposes: it supports stems to protect them from damage, especially wind damage.
 Also, it enables you to train the plant, stopping it from flopping over and keeps it upright so they do not lie over or swamp neighbouring plants.
 Some more vigorous perennials can grow over their neighbouring plants and smother them.